Tier 4 Responsibilities

 - If you have a BRP and you change your name, nationality, facial appearance, date of birth or gender you must apply for a new BRP card.

-- You must complete a paper form and send this to UKVI if you have a BRP card and and your contact, dependant, or other personal details change.
+- You must complete the 'change of circumstances' paper form and send this to UKVI if you have a BRP card and and your contact, dependant, or other personal details change.
 This includes criminal convictions and changes to your living situation if you have Tier 4 dependants.

-For more information about what changes you need to report to UKVI and how, please see the gov.uk website:
+For more information about what changes you need to report to UKVI and how to do this, please click the link below:

 The University also has a number of duties and responsibilities which are set by UKVI.
 The University must fulfil these duties in order to keep its Tier 4 sponsor licence, which allows it to continue sponsoring students to apply for Tier 4 visas to study in the UK.